Just-Blazor/Blog/README.md

 #### [01 - Crud](Crud.md)
 Basic and verbose example for getting a CRUD in to the ASP.NET Core.
-This is meant as a starting point for learning ASP.NET Core and EF from the ground up.
+This is meant as a starting point for learning ASP.NET Core and Entity Framework Core from the ground up.

 ### <a name="Misc"></a> Misc